mn-munoz/startup/README.md

 - login - onece you login you enter the character gallery - DONE
 - database - display the character cards of the specific user
-- Websocket - shows when another user has created a character card
+- Websocket - shows when another user has created a character card - DONE
 - Application logic - creating the cards

 ## Service Deliverance